matheus-paiva-s/IDF-GO/README.md

 logic.
 It shares the auxiliary functions from funcoes.R, allowing direct comparison with the PP methodology.

+DATA

+Series Selecionadas
+This folder contains the datasets used as input in the dissertation, including treated historical rainfall series and annual maximum precipitation intensities by duration.

 ORGANIZATION

 The separation between auxiliary functions and execution scripts is